adijkema/py-code-template/README.md

 # py-code-template
 Standardize python coding by using a template
 --
-Especially for Python beginners and mediors who want to have a template
-when composing short scripts (10 < code lines < 100)
+Especially for Python beginners and mediors who want to have a template for 10 < code lines < 100

 *Purpose:
 Start your code with a template.